sookwalinga/sookwalinga/README.md

-## Hi there 👋 Welcome 🤗 I'm Samuel Okwalinga (Sam O.) >>> a full stack software developer.
+## Hi there 👋 Welcome 🤗!
+I'm Samuel Okwalinga (Sam O.).
+A passionate full stack software developer.

-### I love having meaninful conversations with my computer and currently we speak a number of languages listed below... and counting 😄

 - 🌱 I continue learning, adding value to myself daily so I can add value to humanity with the skills I gain.
 - 👯 I love working with other passionate developers.